manish-lad1/speaking/README.md

 # Speaking

-Slide decks and resources from my public sessions on AI product management.
+Slide decks and resources from my public sessions on AI.

 I speak on the practical side of building AI products — the decisions, trade-offs, and frameworks that PMs actually need.
 All decks are open to use and share with attribution (CC BY 4.0).